-The following management's discussion and analysis ("MD&A") has been prepared by management as of November 7, 2024, and is a review of the financial condition and results of operations of Pason Systems Inc. ("Pason" or the "Company") based on International Financial Reporting Standards ("IFRS") and should be read in conjunction with the unaudited Condensed Consolidated Interim Financial Statements and related notes for the three and nine months ended September 30, 2024, the Consolidated Financial Statements for the twelve months ended December 31, 2023 and 2022, and Pason's Annual Information Form dated March 13, 2024.
+The following management's discussion and analysis ("MD&A") has been prepared by management as of February 27, 2025, and is a review of the financial condition and results of operations of Pason Systems Inc. ("Pason" or the "Company") based on International Financial Reporting Standards ("IFRS") and should be read in conjunction with the Consolidated Financial Statements and related notes for the twelve months ended December 31, 2024 and 2023, accompanying notes, and Pason's Annual Information Form dated March 13, 2024.